kennethdu/Canvas-App/README.md

 ##### Angular Group Project By Ahmed Khokar, Kenneth Du, Julius Bade, Mark Mangahas; Epicodus - November 6, 2018

 ## *Description*
-A simple canvas web-app that will allow user input to map out points, and choose custom line styles.
+An interactive storyboard web-application that changes the background dynamically based on the users input.

 This is an exercise to:
 * Apply what we've learned at Epicodus in the past 15 weeks ([Intro to Programming]("https://www.learnhowtoprogram.com/intro-to-programming"), [C#]("https://www.learnhowtoprogram.com/c"), [Angular]("https://www.learnhowtoprogram.com/javascript")).
+* Explore a larger framework
 * Practice skills (both technical and soft) needed to execute a project as a group.

 ## *Specifications*
-* A user should be able input point locations.
-* A user should be able to randomly map each point
-* A user should be able to choose a custom line style.
+* A user should be able to follow the story and decide decisions on their own
+* Based on decisions, the background of the story changes according to context

 **Features discussed, but not yet implemented:**
-* Choose from a collection of music sourced from an API.
-* User should be able to choose the amount of points they would like to assign.
+* Firebase Deployment

 ## *Known Bugs & Issues*
 TBD